amrikarisma/autoboot-oncharge-android/README.md

 - Backup boot.img before start

 ### Patch & Flash
-Connect to ADB shell and run the following commands:
+Boot into TWRP recovery and connect your device to your computer, connect to ADB shell and run the following commands:
 ```
 mkdir /sdcard/autoboot
 dd if=/dev/block/bootdevice/by-name/boot of=/sdcard/autoboot/boot.img